Samjean50/MarkPeak_Ecommerce/README.md

 ### Project Instructions:

 In this project i will be developing an e-commerce website for a new online marketplace named "MarketPeak."
 This platform will feauture product listings, a shopping cart and user authemntication.
-To carry out this project, i will utilize Git for version control, develop the wensite in a Linux environment, and deploy it on on AWS instance.
+To carry out this project, i will utilize Git for version control, develop the website in a Linux environment, and deploy it on on AWS instance.

 #### Tasks 1: Implement Version Control with Git
 #### Implement Version Control with Git